-2.2 Composition of the CSR Committee:
+2.2.
+Composition of the CSR Committee:

-No. Name of Directors Designation Nature of Directorship Number of meetings held during the year Number of meetings attended during the year 1 Mr Pramod Lele Chairman Independent 1 1 2 Mr Gopi Kannan Thirukonda Member Non-independent 1 1 3 Mr Sharat Tripathi Member Non-independent 1 1 www.atulbio.co.in/investors/CSR.pdf not applicable
+No. Name of Directors Designation Nature of Directorship - Number of meetings attended during the year 1.
+Pramod Lele Chairman Independent Director 1 1 2.
+Gopi Kannan Thirukonda Member Non-executive Director 1 1 3.
+Sharat Tripathi Member Non-executive Director 1 1 www.atulbio.co.in/investors/CSR.pdf

-2.3 Provide the URL where the composition of CSR Committee, CSR Policy and CSR projects approved by the Board are disclosed on the website of the Company.
+2.3.
+Provide the URL where the composition of CSR Committee, CSR Policy and CSR projects approved by the Board are disclosed on the website of the Company.

-2.4 Impact assessment
+2.4.
+Impact assessment